omicscodeathon/salmonellaml/pipeline/REDME.md

 - 2. Retrieve SRA Accessions: The biosample IDs are used to retrieve corresponding SRA accessions using the EXTRACT_SRA_IDS module, which utilizes an estractsra.sh script.
 - 3. Download SRA Data: The SRA accessions are used to download corresponding SRA data using the DOWNLOAD module, which employs a download.sh script.
 - 4. Quality Control: The downloaded SRA data is subjected to quality control using Fastp in the QUALITY_CONTROL module.
+## Quality control
+run-2023-10-07-salmonellaml

 ## Run the pipeline using the Nextflow script:

 nextflow run pipeline --folder_path /path/to/tsv_directory

 ## Example usage
+Run the data for the folowing
-nextflow run pipeline/ --folder_path data/biosample_data/kenya/
+nextflow run pipeline/ --folder_path accessions/kenya/

 ## Variant calling
 The varian calling script takes in the path of trimmed data